RESTORE MIDNIGHT PASS

 Midnight Pass played a key role in accommodating the migratory requirements of fish, shrimp, and mammals.
 The local fishing industry relocated from this area years ago due to the loss of easy access to/from the Gulf.
 Closing the Pass has harmed this industry and has made sport fishing and recreational boating far less desirable.

-The Plan To reopen Midnight Pass
+The Plan To Restore Midnight Pass

-The goal of the Open Midnight Pass Coalition is to restore the water quality of Little Sarasota Bay by opening up the waterflow in and out of the Bay to the Sea.
+The goal of the restoring Midnight Pass Coalition is to restore the water quality of Little Sarasota Bay by opening up the waterflow in and out of the Bay to the Sea.
 There are surely a number of ways this can be achieved that is harmonious and beneficial for both the local wildlife and the local residents.

 First, we need studies.
-We want experts to research the best possible options for restoring the health of the bay by allowing ocean water to flow freeling into Little Sarasota Bay, as it once did for over a hundred of years prior to its bulldozing by Sarasota County.
+We want experts to research the best possible options for restoring the health of the bay by allowing water to flow freeling into Little Sarasota Bay, as it once did for over a hundred of years prior to its bulldozing by Sarasota County.

 Some have considered cutting a new channel from the shoreline.
 Other options have been put forward over the years.
 Perhaps the best option is to go back to basics; Reopen the old North Channel and dredge the South Channel, as mentioned in 2-3 reports from prior decades indicating that the waters converge naturally to create a stable pass.
 For almost 50 years the pass was stable due the diverging streams of tidal flow and this may be one of the most viable plans for returning the waterflow to nature and allowing the currents to flow freely.